 Antlers versus Horns

-Antlers and horns are different.
+Some hunters refer to deer horns, but antlers and horns are different.
 Instead of being solid bone, antlers have a honeycomb structure, says the Wisconsin Department of Natural Resources.
 In addition, antlers are shed each year, unlike horns, which are permanent.
-Antlers are found on caribou, deer, elk and moose.
+Antlers are found on caribou, deer, elk and moose, while horns are found on animals including the rhinoceros.

 Antler Growth Beginnings